wixplosives/stylable.io/docs/getting-started/faqs.md

 2. What can I use **Stylable** with?

-    - Anything - but at the moment we have [integrations](./react-integration.md) with React and Webpack, with more to come.
+    - Anything, but at the moment we have [integrations](./react-integration.md) with React and Webpack, with more to come.

 3. Who uses **Stylable**?